JetBrains/Exposed/README.md

 ## Filing issues

 Please note that we are moving away from GitHub Issues for reporting of bugs and features.
 Please log any new requests on [YouTrack](https://youtrack.jetbrains.com/issues/EXPOSED).
-You must be logged in to view and log issues, otherwise you will be met with a 404.
+While issues are visible publicly, either creating a new issue or commenting on an existing one does require logging in to YouTrack.

 ## Community